bxdoan/bxdoan/README.md

 <div align="center">

-> Life is not a game of luck.
-If you wanna win, work hard.
+> If you do what you’ve always done, you’ll get what you’ve always gotten.

-> — Sora —
+> — Tony Robbins —

 </div>